+We only advertised this amongst our YNW mailing list, as we wanted to keep attendant numbers small due to the nature of the site.
+If you regret missing this, why not join our mailing list so you can find out on time about these events?
+Get in touch if you would like to join.
 Thank you to everybody who came to our bat box workshop.
 We hope our participants will also encourage bats by creating a diversity of habitats in their gardens that will provide food sources for our favourite flying mammals.
 Have a look at the pictures of the workshop on our Instagram account post.

-Young Nature Watch (YNW) is a branch of the Tisbury and District Natural History Society (TNHS).
-Our first event was on July 2020.
+Young Nature Watch (YNW) is a branch of the Tisbury and District Natural History Society (T&DNHS).

 YNW is free for under-21s!
 Young people always have priority at any of our activities but accompanying adults are required for under-12s.
-Whenever possible, we will aim to split attendants into three different groups: - Families with young children - Teenagers only - Young-at-heart of all ages For adults, annual membership for the TNHS (£10) or a £2 fee per event (for non-members) is due.
-YNW activities are organised by Inés Lopez-Doriga and Izzy Fry (find out more about how it all started in Focus, p.27).
-Join our mailing list to be the first to hear about our events!
-You can also follow us on:
+For adults, annual membership for the T&DNHS (£10) or a £2 fee per event (for non-members) is due.
+Download our annual programme below!

 YNW logo design by Izzy Fry.